What is an emergency fund?

 Don’t have an emergency fund...don’t panic, here’s how to create one!

 No matter whether your emergency fund is a little short, or you just don’t have one at all, it’s not too late to start saving some contingency money.

 Firstly, you'll need to decide how much you need stashed away in your emergency fund.
-This is your savings goal 🥅
+This is your emergency fund goal 🥅

-Your emergency fund fund should be in a savings account that is easy to access, but separate from your normal bank account... so you’re not tempted to dip into it.
+Your emergency fund should be in an account that is easy to access, but separate from your normal bank account... so you’re not tempted to dip into it.

-Our AI assistant will save money for you automatically, and our ‘Pockets’ make it easy to separate some of your money into an emergency savings pot.
+Our AI assistant will put aside money for you automatically, and our ‘Pockets’ make it easy to separate some of your money into an emergency pot.
 So you can crush your financial goals with the tap of a finger 📲